xelatihy/yocto-gl/docs/yocto_gl.md

     - path:      the texture path
     - clamp:      whether to clamp tp th edge
     - scale:      the scale for bump and displacement
-    - unknown_props:      the rest of the unknown properties
+    - props:      the rest of the properties

 #### Struct obj_texture